ariebovenberg/ariebovenberg.github.io/_posts/2021-12-27-logging-injection-in-python.md

 ---

-Following the news on log4j lately, you may wonder: is Python's logging library safe?
+Following the news on log4j lately, you may wonder if Python's logging library is safe.
-After all, there is a potential for injection attacks anywhere string formatting meets user input.
+After all, there is a potential for injection attacks where string formatting meets user input.
+Thankfully, Python's logging isn't vulnerable to remote code execution.
+Nonetheless it is still important to be careful with untrusted data.
-It turns out that logging f-strings may leave you vulnerable to attack.
+In this post I'll go over some common pitfalls, and how logging f-strings could — in certain situations — leave you vulnerable to other types of attacks.

 ## The basics of logging